webx-plus/WebX-Specification/docs/lua/v2/media-context.md

 ## Lua

-You can create a media context in lua via a url.
+You can create a media context in lua via a url, the url can only point to an audio file, video files will not work.

 ```lua
 local ctx = media_context('https://.../audio.mp3')